 Fuchsias, hibiscus, luculia, gardenias and other tender plants may need protection from the frost.
-There are several ways to protect plants from frost including covering plants at night, using frost protectants and watering the foliage.
+There are several ways to protect plants from frost including covering plants at night, using frost covers and watering the foliage.
 Some vegetables may also suffer from frost damage if they are flowering at the time, such as potatoes and peas.

 July is the perfect time to prune roses and most deciduous trees including stone and pome fruit trees.
 Do not prune your apricot tree now nor any spring flowering trees and shrubs yet, wait until after they have flowered.
 This includes some roses which flower only once, such as the Banksia roses.
 Tidy herbaceous plants by cutting back dead and dying foliage flowers and stems.
 Lift and divide established perennials.

 To protect soft new growth after cutting back perennials, cover them lightly with pea straw or lucerne to prevent frost damage.
-Alternatively, sprinkle water over the foliage before the sun reaches them.

 Spraying copper sulphate on the bare stems after pruning can help prevent fungal disease.

 Prune deciduous clematis back to a pair of plump buds approximately 60 cm from the ground and remove any weak shoots altogether.